A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Haydys--Witten homology

 As always, we leave the blowup mostly implicit and simply write $M^5 = \R_s \times X^3 \times \R^+_y$ with original boundary $\del_0 M$ at $y=0$ (with $\Sigma_K$ removed) and blown up boundary $\del_K M$.

-To fully determine $d_v$ it remains to specify which kind of boundary conditions $\mathfrak{b}$ the Haydys-Witten instantons on $(M^5,v)$ shall satisfy: \begin{itemize} \item At $\del_0 M^5$ the fields satisfy the $\beta$-twisted regular Nahm pole boundary condition, where the incidence angle is given by $\beta = \pi/2-\theta$.
+To fully determine ${\rm d}_v$, it remains to specify which kind of boundary conditions $\mathfrak{b}$ the Haydys--Witten instantons on $\bigl(M^5,v\bigr)$ shall satisfy: \begin{itemize}\itemsep=0pt \item At $\del_0 M^5$, the fields satisfy the $\beta$-twisted regular Nahm pole boundary condition, where the incidence angle is given by $\beta = \pi/2-\theta$.
 The boundary data $\phi_\rho$ of the five-dimensional Nahm pole boundary condition is the unique $\R_s$-invariant continuation of some fixed four-dimensional Nahm pole boundary condition at $\del_0 W^4$.

 \item At $\del_{K} M^5$, the fields exhibit a knot singularity and are otherwise consistent with the surrounding Nahm pole boundary conditions.
 Since the glancing angle between $v$ and $\Sigma_K$ is $\theta$, the knot singularity is modeled on solutions of the $\theta$-TEBE.